 Why is Bone Marrow Transplant Required?

-The uses of bone marrow transplants could be related to these:-
+The uses of bone marrow transplants are:

 This allows the safe treatment of your condition by using radiation or chemotherapy.
 Then the bone marrow replacement therapy replaces all the cells that are damaged due to the radiation.